Biol 303 - Intermediate Cell Biology » Fall 2021 » Exam 1 Fast Facts

 B. between two charged molecules

-C. on the surface of a water-soluble protein
+C. the core of a water-soluble protein

-E. in contact with water molecules
+D. in contact with water molecules

 Question #21